-In 2016-17 Beverly Hills High School offered advanced placement courses for those students seeking to qualify for college credit.
+In 2017-18 Beverly Hills High School offered advanced placement courses for those students seeking to qualify for college credit.
 Sophomores, juniors, and seniors achieving a score of three, four, or five on the final AP exams qualify for college credit at most of the nation's colleges.

-Number of Advanced Placement Courses Offered 2016-17
+Advanced Placement (AP) Courses 2017-18

-Courses % of Students Enrolled in AP Courses
+No. of AP Courses Offered

 Art 1 N/A

 Computer Education 1 N/A

 English 2 N/A

 Foreign Language 2 N/A

 Math 3 N/A

 Science 4 N/A

 Social Science 5 N/A

-Totals 18 32.4%
+Totals 18 34.9%

 Note: Cells with N/A values do not require data.
-Where there are student course enrollments of at least one student.